 - Spiritual care and support

 - Volunteers with military experience (when available)

 - Ongoing grief counseling for patients and family

 If you served as an active duty military officer and were separated under any condition other than dishonorable, you likely qualify for VA health care benefits.
 Current and former members of the Reserve or National Guard who were called to active duty by a federal order and completed the full period for which they were ordered may be eligible for VA health benefits as well.

-Visit the U.S. Department of Veterans Affairs Geriatrics and Extended Care page for hospice and palliative care application forms.
+Visit the U.S. Department of Veterans Affairs Geriatrics and Long-term Care page for hospice and palliative care application forms.
 You may also contact a care coordinator at a Compassus location near you to learn about our programs.

 Benefits of the veterans program include: